The Story Of Barbecue

 Old World influences

 In Europe, artists have painted pictures of barbecues since pig hair bristles were first wrapped around a stick to make a brush.
-The ox roast in the painting above took place in Bologna, Italy in the 1531.
+The ox roast in the painting below took place in Bologna, Italy in the 1531.

 Early cooks learned quickly that flavor, tenderness, and juiciness were related to how foods were cooked and how long.
 Museums are full of clever gadgets built to improve palatability.
 Cooking in open fireplaces over wood and with plenty of smoke was commonplace, and all manner of clever iron grids, reflectors, and rotating devices were developed.

 Not many dog powered turnspits are left, but there's a beauty in a restored 1700s Georgian pub in The George Inn in Wiltshire, near Bath.
 There is at least one other dogtisserie at Number One Royal Crescent in Bath.
 The picture above of a Turnspit dog hard at work in Newcastle is from the book, Remarks on a Tour to North and South Wales by Henry Wigstead published in 1799.

 The international gastronomic society, Chaîne des Rôtisseurs is based on the traditions and practices of professional French meat roasters.
 Their written history has been traced back to 1248.
 King Louis XII awarded them an official coat of arms in 1610.
 It consists of two crossed turning spits and four larding needles, surrounded by flames of the hearth on a shield encircled by fleur-de-lis and a chain representing the mechanism used to turn the spit.
 Today's Kansas City Barbeque Society is in some way, a cousin of the Chaîne.